Bear Island (Svalbard): History

-Since the shipping routes from the Atlantic Ocean to the ports of the arctic White Sea pass through the Barents Sea, the waters near Bear Island were of some strategic importance during World War II as well during as the Cold War.
-Although Svalbard was not occupied by Germany, the Kriegsmarine built several weather stations there.
+Since the shipping routes from the Atlantic Ocean to the ports of the arctic White Sea pass through the Barents Sea, the waters near Bear Island were of some strategic importance during World War II as well as during the Cold War.
+Although Svalbard was not occupied by Germany, the Kriegsmarine built several weather stations there as part of Operation Haudegen.
 An automated radio station was deployed on Bjørnøya in 1941.
 German forces attacked several arctic convoys with military supplies bound for the Soviet Union in the waters surrounding Bear Island.
-They inflicted heavy losses upon the Convoy PQ 17 of June/July 1942, but they were ineffective in the Battle of the Barents Sea on New Year's Eve 1942.
+They inflicted heavy losses upon Convoy PQ 17 of June/July 1942, but they were ineffective in the Battle of the Barents Sea on New Year's Eve 1942.
 The waters southeast of Bear Island were the scene of more naval battles in 1943.

 In November 1944, the Soviet Union proposed to annul the Spitsbergen Treaty with the intention of gaining sovereignty over Bear Island.
 Negotiations with Trygve Lie of the Norwegian government-in-exile did not lead to an agreement by the end of World War II, and the Soviet proposals were never carried out.
 The Soviet Union (and later, Russia) maintained some presence on Spitsbergen, however.

+When the Germans surrendered to the Allies, the weather station operating on the island was still occupied by a team of 11 soldiers, commanded by Lieutenant Wilhelm Dege, who had been broadcasting weather information back to Germany.
+They were informed of the German surrender via radio on May 7, 1945, and by May 22 with the arrest of Admiral Donitz, they were left to fend for themselves.
+After nearly running out of supplies, they surrendered to a group of Norwegian seal hunters on September 4, making them the last German soldiers to surrender during the war.

 In 2002 a nature reserve was established that covers all of the island, except 1.2 km2 around the meteorological station.
 The reserve also includes the adjacent waters of a 4 nmi radius from the coast.

 In 2008, the decision was made to extend the reserve to a radius of 12 nmi from the coast covering 177 km2 on land and 2805 km2 of sea area.